cortinico/cortinico.github.io/_posts/2020-08-12-howto-github-actions-building-android.md

 Each step can either invoke another action with `uses` or execute a shell command with `run`.

 Our steps are trivial: first checkout the repo and then build it.
-If the job finishes with exit code 0 (Gradle `BUILD SUCCESSFUL`) that will make the workflow succeed.
+If the job finishes with exit code 0 (i.e. Gradle `BUILD SUCCESSFUL`) that will make the workflow succeed.

 ```yaml
 uses: actions/checkout@v2